 River Ljubljanica Canal is a place of lively atmosphere with cafe terraces and lush nature all around.
-During the warm months, the whole area gets full of people enjoying the sun and the nice canal breeze.
-It’s a great place to drink an espresso and eventually eat some snack.
+During the warm months, the whole area gets full of people enjoying the sun and some nice canal breeze.
+It’s a great place to drink coffee and eventually eat something.

-The museum of illusions is not a kind of museum you’re used to visiting.
-It’s actually pretty amusing museum that holds many optical illusions and tricks, and can be especially fun to the young ones.
-However, it’s not just a place for kids, as it widely popular among adults.
-Make sure to bring your camera, since many illusions can only be seen on the photos.
+The museum of illusions is not the kind of museum you’re used to visiting.
+It’s actually a pretty amusing museum that holds many optical illusions and tricks, and it can be especially fun for kids.
+However, it’s not just a place for kids, and it’s widely popular among adults, too.
+Make sure to bring your camera, since many illusions can only be seen in photos.

 Relax in the Tivoli Park

-The biggest park in the city and the green heart of Ljubljana is definitely Tivoli park.
+The biggest city park and the green heart of Ljubljana is definitely Tivoli Park.
 It’s a great place to relax after a whole day of walking.
-Playgrounds, fountains and sport facilities can be found around the park as well as the alleys with the art exhibitions.
-On a sunny day, especially on weekends, the park gets full of local.
-Grab some blanket and some drinks and have a chilli afternoon in a park.
+Playgrounds, fountains and sport facilities can be found around the park as well as alleys with art exhibitions.
+On a sunny day, especially on weekends, the park gets full of locals.
+Grab a blanket and some drinks and have a chill afternoon in the park.

 Night out at Metelkova

-Metelkova is an alternative cultural center, developed from a squat into the lively, cultural and artistic urban area.
-With the abundance of bars and clubs, it’s a great place for a night out, meeting locals and a social and intellectual gathering.
+Metelkova is an alternative cultural center, developed from a squat into a lively, cultural and artistic urban area.
+With an abundance of bars and clubs, it’s a great place for a night out, meeting locals and a social and intellectual gathering.

 The place boasts uniqueness and charm thanks to the many public art and graffiti that cover the whole area.
-One of the symbols of Ljubljana and one the most amazing creative spaces in the of Europe that definitely must be visited!
+One of the symbols of Ljubljana and one of the most amazing creative spaces in Europe that definitely must be visited!

-From March to October, every Friday the food market Open Kitchen takes place in the Central market, with the local and international specialties cooked on site.
+– From March to October, every Friday the food market Open Kitchen takes place in the Central Market, with local and international specialties cooked on site.

 Pin for later!

-If you have any other prepositions for this One Day in Ljubljana Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Ljubljana Itinerary feel free to share it in the comments below!